fcrespel/karaplan/docs/deployment/gcp/gae/README.md

 ## Prerequisites

-Before starting, follow the [SQL](../sql) and [Memorystore](../memorystore) guides to create the database and Redis instance.
+Before starting, follow the [SQL](../sql) guide to create the database.

-Then, configure [Serverless VPC Access](https://cloud.google.com/vpc/docs/configure-serverless-vpc-access#creating_a_connector) as described in the official documentation, to allow communication between App Engine and the Memorystore (Redis) instance.

 ## Configure the application

-Open the `src/main/appengine/app.yaml` file with your preferred editor, uncomment and configure the `vpc_access_connector` block accordingly.

 Copy the `src/main/appengine/files/application.example.yml` as `application.yml` in the same directory.
 Open it with your preferred editor and replace `toComplete` with appropriate values.
 Refer to the deployment [README](../../README.md) file for information about configuring identity providers.